 Joining a support group either in person or online.
 Get specific, so you can find people experiencing similar events.

-Taking care of you.
+Taking care of yourself.
 Continue going to the health club and working out.
 Find ways to eat healthily and keep your weight in check.

 Asking for help when you need it.
 No question or request is too small.
 If you need help, find someone who can help you reach the solution you need.